-News: Lutenist Sigrun Richter and I are happy to announce that we will be holding a joint master course in Lute song (including also solo lute music) this summer, August 5-11, 2018, in Schwäbisch Gmünd's historic Schwörhaus.
+Lutenist Sigrun Richter and I are happy to announce that we will be holding a joint master course in Lute song (including also solo lute music) this summer, August 5-11, 2018, in Schwäbisch Gmünd's historic Schwörhaus.
 This course is open to students, professionals and serious amateurs: the most-improved course participant will be awarded the Hans Judenkünig Prize by the city of Schwäbisch Gmünd at the course participants' public concert at the end of the week.
-Please follow this link to a short program description.
+Please follow this link for the program.